Cornelis de Hooghe

-Biography
+Family background

 Cornelis de Hooghe, born in 1541 in The Hague (the Netherlands) as a bastard of Charles V, after this emperor's visit to the town in the summer of 1540.
 As De Hooghe's later friends and co-conspirators were to be found in the upper-class Delft families, it can safely be assumed that his mother was one of the daughters of Cornelis Arendsz. van der Hooch and Petronella van Persijn, wealthy and influential locals of both The Hague and Delft with close ties to the Habsburg government.
 This family also used names like Verhooch, De Hoogh or De Hooghe and owned a farm in the vicinity of Delft, bearing the name De Hooght.
 The exaggerated mention in his “Hollandia-map” (1565) of the rather unimportant Persijn manor (Huys te Persijn), that was situated just north of The Hague, underlines his descent from this family.

+Cartographer career

 De Hooghe was a pupil of Philip Galle and received his education as an engraver when Galle still lived in Haarlem.
-"Cornelius Hogius" (as he signed his Norfolk map in 1574) already worked for himself at the court of Margareth of Parme (his halfsister and a bastard of Charles V, too) when Galle moved to Antwerp.
+"Cornelius Hogius" (as he signed his Norfolk map in 1574) already worked for himself at the court of Margareth of Parme (his halfsister and also a bastard of Charles V) when Galle moved to Antwerp.
 He produced two maps for Margareth's court.
 Firstly he made a copy of Forlani's map “La vera descrittione della Gallia Belgica”, that by itself is assumed being a smaller copy of a wall-map by Van Deventer that now has been lost.
 In De Hooghe's copy he added to Forlani's map the borders of "Belgica" exactly as they were statued in 1559 by the peace treaty of Cateau-Cambrésis.
 He therefore modified the original title of the map into “La Descrittione di Belgica con le sue frontiere” and added Philip IInd's blason to the copy of Forlani.

 His second known work was his "Hollandia-map", dated 1565 and signed by his monogram C.D.H.
 This map is considered being his masterpiece and was ornamented by a lavish moresquen border and the blasons of both king Philip II of Spain and of William of Orange (the Silent), by that time stadholder of Holland.
 The third known work were the illustrations that he made for captain Francesco de Marchi, Margareth's most trusted aid, for his book on the construction and lay-out of fortifications.

-Several projects were severely hampered by the Antwerp uprising of 1566, after which William of Orange had to flee to Germany.
+Several projects were severely hampered by the Antwerp uprising of 1566, after which William of Orange fled to Germany.
 This made the "Hollandia-map", fraternally bearing both blasons of Philip II and of William of Orange, obsolete.